MounishaPothula/Amazon-Clone/README.md

 # Amazon Clone

 ## Technologies Used
--**React**: JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
--**Vite**: Build tool for modern web development.
+- **Vite**: Build tool for modern web development.
--**TypeScript**: Type-safe language built on JavaScript for better development experience.
+- **TypeScript**: Type-safe language built on JavaScript for better development experience.
--**Tailwind CSS**: Utility-first CSS framework for fast UI development.
+- **Tailwind CSS**: Utility-first CSS framework for fast UI development.
--**PostCSS**: Tool for transforming CSS with plugins, like autoprefixing and minification.
+- **PostCSS**: Tool for transforming CSS with plugins, like autoprefixing and minification.

 ## Installation